 Property Accountant Salary

 Property Accountants in the United States pull down an average of $51K per year.
 Total cash compensation for Property Accountants runs from $39K to $67K depending on bonuses that can occasionally exceed $6K and profit sharing that can reach almost $3K.
 Geography and career duration each impact pay for this group, with the former having the largest influence.
 Men are in the minority of survey respondents, with female Property Accountants making up 74 percent.
 Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 Job satisfaction is high and work is enjoyable for most Property Accountants.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Property Accountant